 There is an enormous range of cat food available and it can be very confusing to the new pet owner deciding what to feed.
 There’s opinion on every type.
 I was recently at a veterinarian’s office and the nurse there was scrunching her nose up at tinned cat food, saying it’s nothing more than junk food for cats.
 While I don’t claim to be an expert on feline nutrition, I did disagree with her.
 There are benefits to feeding canned, such as increasing water consumption (some cats just aren’t big drinkers), but it can all get a bit technical going into the reasons behind different feeding regimes and that is for another article.
 I personally am a fan of feeding a variety of types of food.

-Raw, they sometimes get chopped up chunks of human grade steak which help with teeth and jaw health.
+- Raw: Chopped up chunks of human grade steak, organ meats and chicken necks which help with teeth and jaw health.

-I also worry that cats may become a bit fussy if they are fed one type of food all the time and there may be a need to switch diets at a later stage in their life, such as if they need to go on a prescription diet or their chosen brand is discontinued.
+I worry that cats will become a bit fussy if they are fed one type of food all the time.
+There may be a need to switch diets at a later stage in their life, such as if they need to go on a prescription diet or their chosen brand is discontinued.

 Pet food labels can tell you a lot.
 Cheaper brands can bulk up the food with fillers, these are usually corn or wheat and are of little nutritional benefit to cats.
 The main ingredient is always listed first, followed by the next main ingredient etc. You want to be looking for food which lists meat first or as close to first as possible.